Dicere/Dicere/README.md

 <h3>Creation of 3D models of historical figures for AR applications</h3>
 <ul>
-  <li>Performed full cycle 3D modelling of historical figures for Augmented Reality applications
-   Gathered references, recorded facial animations and movements, voice acting and testing in game engines</li>
+  <li>Creation of 3D models of historical figures for AR applications, a full cycle from references, recording of facial animation and movements, voice acting, to testing in engines</li>
 </ul>

 <h3>Other Projects:</h3>